 To deodorize a cutting board, I simply massage 1/3 cup of coarse salt on my cutting board, and then let it sit for about 10 minutes (up to a few hours).
 After the resting time, I massage the salt with 1/2 a lemon, squeezing the lemon to release the juice.
 Finally, I rinse the board with a clean cloth and hot water.
 If you don’t want to use a lemon, you can try mixing baking soda and coarse salt together to equal 1/3 a cup.
 I deodorize my cutting board about once a month, just to keep it smelling fresh.

 What You’ll Need: 100% white vinegar + 100% (3%) hydrogen peroxide.
 Do not combine the two sprays into one solution!

 This disinfecting method was developed in the ‘90s by Susan Sumner a food scientist at Virginia Polytechnic Institute.

-To disinfect a cutting mat, first clean the mat by combining hot water and liquid castile soap.
+To disinfect a cutting board, first clean the board by combining hot water and liquid castile soap.
 Rinse the surface with water and dry it with a clean cloth.
 Now it’s time to disinfect.
 Spray the vinegar or hydrogen peroxide on the surface; the order doesn’t matter.
 Let the disinfectant rest for five minutes, then wipe the surface with a cloth.
 Spray the second disinfectant on the surface, let it rest for five minutes, then wipe the surface with a clean cloth.
-I usually rinse the mat after disinfecting, just for good measure.
+I usually rinse the board after disinfecting, just for good measure.